xsf3190/oracle-to-github-backup/README.md

 # oracle-to-github-backup
-This repository contains code and data that is backed up daily from the ORACLE database that is the central component of the adfreesites web application.
+This repository contains code and data backed up daily from the ORACLE database that is the central component of the adfreesites web application.

-Data is backed up as a schema export dump file encrypted with a randomly generated complex password sent by email to the adfreesites administrator.
+Data is backed up as a schema export dump file encrypted with a randomly generated complex password.
-A metadata only version is created at the same time that could be used for a new deployment for example.
+An unencrypted metadata only version is created at the same time.

 Includes DDL metadata extracts of tables and packages for quick reference.